Alchemy

 Design decisions

-I had to balance comprehensiveness with simplicity.
-We had 400+ pages of documentation showing everything at once would be overwhelming.
-I designed a progressive disclosure system: start with the most common paths, then reveal advanced options as needed.
 For code examples, I advocated for showing full, working snippets rather than fragments.
 This meant longer code blocks, but user research showed developers preferred copy-paste-run examples over having to piece together multiple snippets.

 While I left shortly after launch, early signals were promising: